• Skip to primary navigation

 • The tomato sauce is vital – The sauce is a large part of keeping the meat juicy and tender.
 Without it, the roast isn’t near as satisfying or juicy.

-• More side dish options – These side dishes also pair well with this roast: Roasted Cauliflower Steaks, Vegan Balsamic Cranberry Sauce, Thanksgiving Vegan Dinner Rolls, Thanksgiving Wild Rice Pilaf, Vegan Broccoli Casserole and this easy Vegan Green Bean Casserole.
+• More side dish options – This roast also pairs well with these sides: Roasted Cauliflower Steaks, Vegan Balsamic Cranberry Sauce, Vegan Dinner Rolls, Thanksgiving Wild Rice Pilaf, Vegan Broccoli Casserole and this easy Vegan Green Bean Casserole.

 vegan sietan roast with crispy skin